parser

 As of version 2.7.0, the strictness of the parser should not be considered a stable part of the contract.
 Any valid ISO-8601 string that parses correctly with the default settings will continue to parse correctly in future versions, but invalid strings that currently fail (e.g. 2017-01-01T00:00+00:00:00) are not guaranteed to continue failing in future versions if they encode a valid date.

-New in version 2.7.0.
+Added in version 2.7.0.

 Classes